kshedden/julia_workshop/README.md

 ## Using Julia on Greatlakes

-* You will need a cluster account, see [Great lakes user guide](https://arc.umich.edu/greatlakes/user-guide).
+* You will need a cluster account, see the [Great Lakes user guide](https://arc.umich.edu/greatlakes/user-guide).

 * Connect using ssh to `greatlakes.arc-ts.umich.edu`.

-* Type `module load julia`
+* Type `module load julia`.

 * Type `julia` to begin the session.